softmagnet/tp/docs/DeveloperGuide.md

 ### Adding a Student to a Class: `addtoclass`

-1. Test case 1: Add a student to a class successfully
+1. Test case 1: Add a `Student` to a `TuitionClass` successfully
-   1. Prerequisites: you don't have any students or classes.
-If you have at least _one_ student or class, you can skip adding a student / adding a class respectively.
+   1. Prerequisites: You don't have any `Student`s or `TuitionClass`es.
+If you have at least _one_ `Student` or `TuitionClass`, you can skip adding a `Student` / `TuitionClass` respectively.
-   2. Add a student to TimesTable: `add n/Student p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25`
+   2. Add a `Student` to TimesTable: `add n/Student p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25`
-   3. Add a class to TimesTable: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
+   3. Add a `TuitionClass` to TimesTable: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
-   4. Add the student to the class: `addtoclass 1 1`
+   4. Add the `Student` to the `TuitionClass`: `addtoclass 1 1`
       Expected: `Successfully added students to class` message shown
 2. Test case 2: Cannot add to a class that does not exist
-   1. Prerequisites: you don't have any classes.
+   1. Prerequisites: You don't have any classes.
 If you have any, you can remove them using the `deleteclass INDEX` command or run `clear`.
    2. If you already have a student, you can skip this step.
       Add a student to TimesTable: `add n/Student p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25`
    3. Add the student to non-existing class: `addtoclass 1 1`
       Expected: `The class index provided is invalid` message shown
 3. Test case 2: Cannot add to a student that does not exist to a class
-   1. Prerequisites: you don't have any students.
+   1. Prerequisites: You don't have any students.
 If you have any, you can remove them using the `delete INDEX` command or run `clear`.
    2. If you already have a class, you can skip this step.
       Add a class to TimesTable: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
    3. Add non-existing student to the class: `addtoclass 1 1`